Kyriosity/dotNet-dev-ideas/README.md

 General ideas you may find in the repository convert-smth (dev_concerns.md).

 ## Foreword
-I personally keep C#\.NET for the most expressive and powerfull language/platform for business applications.
+C#\.NET deserves to be noted as one of the most expressive and powerfull language/platforms for business applications.
 It's a flagship of Microsoft&#174; (enough said), where the ship is .NET and the flag is C#.

 It evolves nonstop, giving us up-to-date concise and comprehensible syntax.
 Its team learns from drawbacks and advantages of other languages and finds trade off between readability and brevity.